leogsouza/udemy-clone/README.md

-# udemy-clone
+# Udemy Clone
-An Udemy clone
+An Udemy clone app built with Golang + ReactJS